Frequent Questions—Offshore Wind and Whales

 Is U.S. offshore wind development linked to any whale deaths?

 We work with our partners to analyze and understand the causes of death when we are able, following the science and data.
-At this point, there is no scientific evidence that noise resulting from offshore wind site characterization surveys could potentially cause mortality of whales.
-There are no known links between recent large whale mortalities and ongoing offshore wind surveys.
+At this point, there is no scientific evidence that noise resulting from offshore wind site characterization surveys could potentially cause whale deaths.
+There are no known links between large whale deaths and ongoing offshore wind activities.

-We will continue to gather data to help us determine the cause of death for these mortality events.
+We will continue to gather data to help us determine the cause of these whale deaths.
 We will also continue to explore how sound, vessel, and other human activities in the marine environment impact whales and other marine mammals.

 Does NOAA Fisheries authorize the death of whales as it relates to offshore wind development?

-At this point, there is no scientific evidence that noise resulting from offshore wind site characterization surveys could potentially cause mortality of whales.
-There are no known links between recent large whale mortalities and ongoing offshore wind surveys.
+At this point, there is no scientific evidence that noise resulting from offshore wind site characterization surveys could potentially cause whale deaths.
+There are no known links between large whale deaths and ongoing offshore wind activities.

 Offshore wind developers conduct high resolution geophysical surveys to image the ocean bottom.
 The noises these surveys produce may disturb marine mammals.
 This is why offshore wind operators have requested Incidental Harassment Authorizations to allow for Level B harassment.
-Level B harassment includes actions that could disturb, but not injure or kill, a marine mammal by disrupting behavioral patterns, including migration, breathing, nursing, breeding, feeding, or sheltering.
+This includes actions that could disturb, but not injure or kill, a marine mammal by disrupting behavioral patterns, including migration, breathing, nursing, breeding, feeding, or sheltering.

-The sound from these HRG surveys are very different from seismic airguns used in oil and gas surveys or tactical military sonar.
+The sound from these high resolution geophysical surveys are very different from seismic airguns used in oil and gas surveys or tactical military sonar.
 They produce much smaller impact zones because, in general, they have lower noise, higher frequency, and narrower beam-width.
 The area within which these sounds might disturb a marine mammal’s behavior is orders of magnitude smaller than the impact areas for seismic airguns or military sonar.
-Any marine mammal exposure to sound from HRG surveys would be at significantly lower levels and shorter duration, which is associated with less severe impacts to marine mammals.
+Any marine mammal exposure to sound from these surveys would be at significantly lower levels and shorter duration, which is associated with less severe impacts to marine mammals.

 In 2017, NOAA Fisheries declared an Unusual Mortality Event for humpback whale strandings along the Atlantic coast from Maine to Florida.
 The event is ongoing, and includes animals stranded since 2016.
-As of June 21, 2023, there are 200 humpback whale mortalities included in the UME.
-Partial or full necropsy examinations were conducted on approximately half of the whales.
-Necropsies were not conducted on other carcasses because they were either too decomposed, not brought to land, or stranded on protected lands (e.g. national and state parks) with limited or no access.
-Of the roughly 90 whales examined, about 40 percent had evidence of human interaction, either ship strike or entanglement.
 Vessel strikes and entanglement in fishing gear are the greatest human threats to large whales.
-The rest either had an undetermined cause of death (due to a limited examination or decomposition of the carcass), or had other causes of death, including parasite-caused organ damage and starvation.
+The rest of the whales in this Unusual Mortality Event either had an undetermined cause of death (due to a limited examination or decomposition of the carcass), or had other causes of death, including parasite-caused organ damage and starvation.

-What is causing the high number of large whales in the waters off New Jersey?
+What caused a high number of large whales in the waters off New Jersey in 2023?

 As the humpback whale population has grown, they are seen more often in the Mid-Atlantic.
-Along the New Jersey shore, these whales may be following their prey (small fish) which were reportedly close to shore this winter.
+Along the New Jersey shore, these whales may be following their prey (small fish) which were reportedly close to shore during the winter.

 These prey also attract fish that are targeted by recreational and commercial fishermen, which increases the number of boats in these areas.
 More whales in the water in areas traveled by boats of all sizes increases the risk of vessel strikes.
 As such, we advise boaters to go slowly—10 knots or less in waters where they are likely present—and keep a lookout for whales.

-Is climate change a factor in the number of whales we’re seeing close to shore?
+Is climate change a factor in the number of whales seen close to shore?

 Yes.
 Our climate is changing, and one of those key changes is the warming of our oceans.
 In response, many marine species are adapting by moving into new areas where conditions are now more favorable.

 Changing distributions of prey impact larger marine species that depend on them, and result in changing distribution of whales and other marine life.
 This can lead to increased interactions with humans as some whales move closer to near shore habitats.
-We are investigating the increase in humpback whale deaths beginning in 2016, and certainly this most recent string of devastating losses.
+We are investigating the increase in humpback whale deaths beginning in 2016.

 The impacts of changing species distributions reach far beyond the individual species, affecting entire ecosystems and coastal economies.